Local Map Construction with SDMap: A Comprehensive Survey: Challenges and Future Prospects

+Despite significant progress in local map construction with SDMap, several challenges remain that hinder the full realization of its potential.
+Addressing these issues will require further innovation, interdisciplinary collaboration, and the development of new methodologies.

-Improvements in Aligning SD map Prior Information with BEV Space.
-Due to the accuracy limitations of GPS sensors, it is challenging to perfectly align SD map prior information with the current BEV operational space.
+\begin{enumerate} \item \textbf{Enhancements in SDMap Encoding and Processing Methods.} Proper encoding and processing methods are crucial for leveraging SDMap prior information in local map perception tasks.
+Current studies employ relatively simple encoding and processing methods for SDMap information, whether using raster or vector representations.
+Future research could explore more efficient encoding and feature extraction methods. \item \textbf{Improvements in Aligning SDMap Prior Information with BEV Space.} Due to the accuracy limitations of GPS sensors, it is challenging to perfectly align SDMap prior information with the current BEV operational space.
 This spatial misalignment can affect the model's detection accuracy to some extent.
 Enhancing spatial alignment methods can further improve model performance.
-Future research could consider incorporating temporal information to enhance the alignment accuracy between SD map prior information and BEV space.

-Inference of Road Topological Relationships.
-The topological relationships in Local maps can be divided into two branches: the topological relationships between roads (primarily representing road connectivity) and the topological relationships between roads and traffic signs (including traffic control signals and other directional signs).
-Enhancing scene understanding of the road environment is crucial for high-level autonomous driving tasks.
-The OpenLane-v2 dataset is the first public dataset providing topological relationships between roads and between roads and traffic signs.
+Future research could consider incorporating temporal information to enhance the alignment accuracy between SDMap prior information and BEV space. \item \textbf{Inference of Road Topological Relationships.} The topological relationships in local map can be divided into two branches: the topological relationships between roads (primarily representing road connectivity) and the topological relationships between roads and traffic signs (including traffic control signals and other directional signs).
+Enhancing scene understanding of the road environment is crucial for high-level intelligent driving tasks.
+The OpenLane-v2 dataset\cite{Openlane-v2} is the first public dataset providing topological relationships between roads and between roads and traffic signs.
 Current research focusing on this area is still limited.
-Future work could model the topological structures of road networks and the scene understanding tasks of traffic signs using graph neural network models.

-Incorporating More SD map Prior Information.
-Existing research has demonstrated that incorporating more road type information can enhance model performance.
-However, beyond the basic road network positions and road types, SD map can provide richer prior information.
-For example, OpenStreetMap offers additional information such as the number of lanes, lane directions, and road topological relationships.
-Future research could attempt to integrate this diverse information as SD map priors to further enhance the robustness and accuracy of Local map perception models.
+Future work could model the topological structures of road networks and the scene understanding tasks of traffic signs using graph neural network models. \item \textbf{Incorporating More SDMap Prior Information.} Existing research has demonstrated that incorporating more road-type information can enhance model performance.
+However, beyond the basic road network positions and road types, an SDMap can provide richer prior information.
+For example, OpenStreetMap\cite{Openstreetmap} offers additional information such as the number of lanes, lane directions, and road topological relationships.
+Future research could attempt to integrate this diverse information as SDMap priors to enhance the robustness and accuracy of local map perception models. \end{enumerate}